 By 2017, Chef Wesley was ready to spread his wings and try something new.
 He joined the team at The Drake and helped oversee The Drake Commissary as Executive Sous Chef, spending more than three years leading and training young cooks.
 In 2019, he was awarded Top 30 Under 30 honours by the Ontario Hostelry Institute, recognizing his strong leadership and ability to inspire and rally his team.

 When COVID hit and sent the hospitality industry into lockdown, Chef Wesley was forced to reflect on where he wanted to take his career.
 He felt the East Coast was calling, and he made the leap out to Cape Breton to drive the culinary program at L’Abri, a café, restaurant and bar situated along the breathtaking Cabot Trail.
 Months later, Chef Wesley reconnected with Chef Anthony Walsh to discuss new opportunities at Queen’s Marque.
-They both concluded that Chef Wesley would be perfectly suited to take the lead at Daryâ, bringing his curiosity and love for Lebanese, Moroccan, Turkish, and Israeli cooking (just to name a few) to the forefront.
+They both concluded that Chef Wesley would be perfectly suited to take the lead at Daryâ, bringing his curiosity and love for Lebanese, Moroccan, and Turkish cooking (just to name a few) to the forefront.